Current Diets

 Overview

-The model uses empirical dietary intake data from the Global Dietary Database (GDD) [GDD2024] [Miller2021] to represent current consumption patterns.
+The model uses a hybrid approach to represent current consumption patterns, combining empirical dietary intake data from the Global Dietary Database (GDD) [GDD2024] [Miller2021] with food supply data from FAOSTAT Food Balance Sheets (FBS).
 This baseline data serves multiple purposes:

 • Health impact assessment: Calculating disease burden attributable to current dietary patterns